stefanspringer1/SwiftWorkflow/README.md

 Additionally, loggers are used that outlive the creation of executions.
 Part of an execution is always a logger; usually the same logger is used for many executions.
 A logger can combine several other loggers.

 The framework can handle asynchronous calls and as such fits very well into asynchronous settings like web services where you might e.g. get data from a database in an asynchronous way.
-Logging presents itself as a synchronous service, but you can easily extend `AsyncLogger` to do asynchronous logging under the hood.
+Logging presents itself as a synchronous service, but you can easily extend `ConcurrentLogger` to organise concurrent logging under the hood.
 Some convenient loggers are predefined.

 This framework relies in part on some easy conventions[^1] to make the logic of your processing more intelligible.
 At its core it is just “functions calling functions” and such gives you at once perfomance, flexibility, and type safety.
 (So it does not define a process logic in a “traditional” way, which would not allow such flexibility.)

 [^1]: One can remove the term “convention” entirely from the description and say that the processing is controlled by calls to the `effectuate` and `force` methods with unique identifiers, which implements a process management.
 The conventions are used for clarity and are not decisive from a conceptual point of view.

 For a quick start, just see the conventions (between horizontal rules) given below and look at some code samples.
 A complete example is given as [SwiftWorkflowExampleProgram](https://github.com/stefanspringer1/SwiftWorkflowExampleProgram), using some steps defined in the library [SwiftWorkflowExampleLibrary](https://github.com/stefanspringer1/SwiftWorkflowExampleLibrary).
 The common data format being read at each “entry point” (job) in that example (which could be e.g. an XML document in other cases) is defined in [SwiftWorkflowExampleData](https://github.com/stefanspringer1/SwiftWorkflowExampleData).
+Code from that example is used below.

 [WorkflowInVapor](https://github.com/stefanspringer1/WorkflowInVapor) is a simple [Vapor](https://vapor.codes) app using a workflow.